Azure-Samples/modern-data-warehouse-dataops/CONTRIBUTING.md

 ## Contributing to an existing sample

-**First**, Look through Github issues if there are any similar work in progress (i.e., issues with PRs associated to them) to avoid duplicate efforts.
+1. Look through Github issues if there are any similar work in progress (i.e., issues with PRs associated to them) to avoid duplicate efforts.

-**Second**, Create a Github issue detailing your work using the [Feature](.github/ISSUE_TEMPLATE/feature.md) issue template.
+2. Create a Github issue detailing your work using the [Feature](.github/ISSUE_TEMPLATE/feature.md) issue template.
 Tag the issue using the relevant label (i.e., 'single-tech: databricks', 'e2e: fabric').
 See [Labels](#labels) below.

-**Third**, Develop your changes.
+3. Develop your changes.
 If you are not a member of the [Azure-Samples](https://github.com/Azure-Samples) organization (Microsoft employees only), you will need to fork the repository.
 Otherwise, familiarize yourself with the [branching structure](#branching-structure).
 Every sample should include developer setup information, and most should provide a Devcontainer.

-**Fourth**, Raise a PR and fill up the PR template including associating it to the correct Github issue.
+4. Raise a PR and fill up the PR template including associating it to the correct Github issue.
 Ensure you apply the correct label to the PR.
 This repo has a number of automated checks such as linting, link checks, and more.
 See [.github/workflows](/.github/workflows/) folder for details.

 ## Labels